langroid/langroid/docs/FAQ.md

 Note that despite doing all of these, the LLM may still fail to generate a `ToolMessage`.
-In such cases, you may want to consider using a better LLM, or an up-coming Langroid feature that leverages **strict decoding** abilities of LLM providers (e.g. OpenAI, llama.cpp, vllm) that are able to use grammar-constrained decoding to force the output to conform to the specified structure.
+In such cases, you may want to consider using a better LLM, or an up-coming Langroid feature that leverages **strict decoding** abilities of specific LLM providers (e.g. OpenAI, llama.cpp, vllm) that are able to use grammar-constrained decoding to force the output to conform to the specified structure.